Friday, December 27, 2024

 Zoom

-• Messages from the saints who look down from the summit:
+• Saints who look down from the summit:

-Saint-Paul: the saint is a canonized king (Louis IX-Saint Louis), who wears a crown rather than a halo and stands under a second crown that is easily seen from the street.
-He announces the power of monarchy, while the architecture and decor suggest that obedience to the rulers is necessary for salvation.
+Saint-Paul: The saint is a canonized king (Louis IX-Saint Louis), who wears a crown rather than a halo and stands under another huge crown that is easily seen from the street.
+He announces the power of monarchy, while the architecture and decor suggest that obedience to it is necessary for salvation.

 Saint-Paul's relative simplicity characterizes other Parisian building of the time, place des Vosges and pont NeufBecause the powerful, commerce-oriented French middle class resists what it considers exaggeration...